welaika/wordless/rtfm/source/_pages/install.rst

 At the end of the installation process you will have

 * a plugin - almost invisible: no backend page, just ``wp-cli`` commands
-* a theme - where we will do all the work
+* a theme - where we will do all of the work

 Prerequisites
 """""""""""""